Assessment at Casper College

 - Fall 2021: Outcomes 7 and 8 – Review Findings and Feedback Here

-Student work samples are submitted by faculty each academic year for use in anonymous scoring sessions for each Student Learning Outcome.
+Student work samples are submitted by faculty each academic year for use in anonymous scoring sessions for each learning outcome.
 The results of the scoring sessions are used to understand the performance level of Casper College students generally on each of the eight Student Learning Outcomes.

 Faculty submission forms for student artifacts: